 - Grant County Rolling Stones

-- Friends of Minerologyâ€“Colorado Chapter
+- Friends of Mineralogy — Colorado Chapter

-A cocktail hour with a cash bar, followed by a dinner and auction, will be held on Saturday, November 12, 2016.
-A cash bar will be available.
-The cost for the dinner is $30.00 for adults, $10.00 for children (2â€“12 years old).
-An auction to benefit the symposium will conclude the evening's activities.
-The dinner and auction will be in the Fidel Center, Ballrooms A and B.
+A cocktail hour with a cash bar, followed by a dinner and auction, will be held on Saturday, November 12th.
+The cost for the dinner is $30.00 for adults, $10.00 for children (2-12 years old).
+A auction to benefit the symposium will conclude the evening's activities.
+The dinner and auction will be in the Fidel Center.

 Pre-registration forms and online registration will be available about a month before the symposium.